-The DataSourceName identifies this data source so that it can be assigned to a Combo Box component.
+The DataSourceName identifies this data source.
 Data source names must be unique within a file and must start with a letter.
 Names can only contain letters, numbers, and underscores.
 Names are validated when the file is saved; an invalid name will prevent the save.